awsdocs/aws-directory-service-admin-guide/doc_source/ad_connector_update_dns.md

 **Note**
 If you have an update in progress, you must wait until it is complete before submitting another update\.

+**Note**
+If you are using Amazon WorkSpaces with your AD Connector, ensure that your WorkSpace’s DNS addresses are updated as well\.
+For more information, see [Update DNS Servers for WorkSpaces](https://docs.aws.amazon.com/workspaces/latest/adminguide/update-dns-server.html)\.

 **To update your DNS settings for AD Connector**

 1. In the [AWS Directory Service console](https://console.aws.amazon.com/directoryservicev2/) navigation pane, choose **Directories**\.